top of page

 Her luck changed dramatically in Innsbruck in 1976.
 Mittermaier won the Downhill by half a second to claim her first gold medal.
 Three days later she won the Slalom event by a third of a second.

-The Giant Slalom was contested two days later and but unfortunately on the final run, Mittermaier made a mistake at one of the lower gates which cost her valuable time.
+The Giant Slalom was contested two days later but unfortunately, on the final run, Mittermaier made a mistake at one of the lower gates which cost her valuable time.
 Even so, she still managed to come second and won her third medal in the Games.

 Ski Paradise